gemi254/ConfigAssist-ESP32-ESP8266/README.md

 Version 2.7.8 now uses yaml instead of json descriptions to save space and increase speed See <a href="https://github.com/powof2/direct-yaml">direct-yaml</a> for details.

-If you want to convert your existing configuration from JSON to YAML comment at ConfigAssist.h line 7
+If you want to convert your existing configuration from JSON to YAML download version

+<a href="https://github.com/gemi254/ConfigAssist-ESP32-ESP8266/releases/tag/2.7.8">ConfigAssist v2.7.8</a>

+comment at ConfigAssist.h line 7
 ```
 #define CA_USE_YAML   // Comment to use JSON
 ```